 Every day, every part of your organisation – including its employees – are subject to change.
-And in the VUCA world we now live in, there’s a strong argument that this change is faster and more frequent than ever before.
+There’s a strong argument that this change is faster and more frequent than ever before.
 Many organisations also embark on transformational change projects, which are increasingly common in our digitally-enabled world.
 All this change requires effective change management.
 What’s your first step?
 You need to avoid the four most destructive myths that undermine change management.

 Organisations often meet resistance head-on, either out of belief that this is the best way to overcome resistance or out of fear that unless the resistance is tackled quickly, money invested to date will have been wasted.
 This may be more likely when change is out of economic necessity rather than as a value-add.

 And yet people experiencing fear and uncertainty – the root causes of resistance – do not respond well to shows of strength.
 Guiding people through change, ensuring they understand what it means for them and their future, bringing the positive benefits to life and ensuring the job security angle is tackled is a better strategy to sustainably deal with resistance.

 In his excellent paper on change management myths, Michael Jarrett at the University of London suggests a further negative consequence of meeting resistance with a strong hand is that moderate staff, who may be unphased by the change, become more resistant due to the negative experiences of their more-resistant colleagues.

 Meeting resistance head-on – as an organisational strategy – tends to coincide with significant transformation projects.
 And yet it’s important to remember that resistance, like change, is a daily occurrence at work.
 Line managers in particular should be trained to recognise the signs of resistance and to tackle them progressively.